OutSystems/docs-product/src/deliver-mobile/compliance-with-third-party-licenses.md

 ## Include the Third Party Licenses Used by OutSystems

-The **MobilePatterns** module from OutSystems UI Mobile Framework provides you a block with the text of the licenses and copyright notices of the third party components used by OutSystems that you must include in your mobile app.
+OutSystems UI provides you a block with the text of the licenses and copyright notices of the third party components used by OutSystems that you must include in your mobile app.

-If your app is not using the **MobilePatterns** module, you must add that dependency first:
+If your app is not using the **OutSystems UI** module, you must add that dependency first:

 1. Go to **Manage Dependencies…**.
-1. Find the module **MobilePatterns** and add the block **Licenses** from the flow **Licenses**.
+1. Find the module **OutSystems UI** and add the block **Licenses** from the flow **Licenses**.

     ![](images/license-block-in-references-window.png)

 Then, you will be able to use the block **Licenses** in your app:

 1. Create a new screen in your app to display the licensing information.
-1. Expand the module **MobilePatterns** and the flow **Licenses**.
+1. Expand the module **OutSystems UI** and the flow **Licenses**.
 1. Drag and drop the block **Licenses** to the Content placeholder of your new screen.

     ![](images/image03.png)